5 Reasons Why Revelation is Hard to Understand

 In this article, we lay out the chronology of the Book of Revelation.
-This is easier said than done because some of the content overlaps from one chapter to the next.
-You might find content in one chapter occurring before something in a following chapter.
+This is easier said than done because some content overlaps from one chapter to the next.
+You might find content in one chapter which actually occurs before something in a following chapter.
+But God has given a beautiful order to the book, and we hope you see that through the timeline charts we provide.

-Revelation is similar to the book of Daniel in that it is not exactly in chronological order (see The Chronology of Daniel).
-But God has given a beautiful order to the book, and we hope you see that through the charts we provide.
+The Book of Revelation is similar to the Book of Daniel in that it is apocalyptic (a type of literature that uses images and symbols to describe future events) and is not exactly in chronological order (see The Chronology of Daniel).

 David Sheldon